its7ARC/martianRoverNavigationSystem/README.md

 # Martian Rover Navigation System
-Navigation system to find optimum paths for Martian rovers (ie- path with maximum research potential and one that does not exceeds given time constraints).
+Navigation system to find optimum paths for Martian rovers(ie- Path with maximum research potential and one that does not exceeds the query time budget).

 Simulation of Martian surface:
 The red planet has been simulated using a connected weighted graph (both vertices and edges have weights).